PRF BY THE NUMBERS

-- Identified children living with Progeria: 148* in 46 countries
+- Identified children/young adults living with Progeria and Progeroid Laminopathies: 196* in 50 countries

 What is Progeria?

-Progeria, also known as Hutchinson-Gilford Progeria Syndrome (HGPS), is a rare, fatal genetic condition of accelerated aging in children.
-Children with Progeria die of the same heart disease that affects millions of normally aging adults (arteriosclerosis), but at an average age of just 14 years.
+Progeria, also known as Hutchinson-Gilford Progeria Syndrome (HGPS), is a rare, fatal genetic condition of “rapid-aging” in children.
+Without lonafarnib (Zokinvy) treatment, all children with Progeria die of the same heart disease that affects millions of normally aging adults (arteriosclerosis), but at an average age of just 14.5 years.
 Remarkably, their intellect is unaffected, and despite significant physical changes in their young bodies, these extraordinary children are intelligent, courageous, and full of life.

 The Progeria Research Foundation (PRF) was established in 1999 by Drs.
 Leslie Gordon and Scott Berns, the parents of a child with Progeria, along with many dedicated friends and family who saw the need for a medical research resource for the doctors, patients, and families of those with Progeria.
 Since that time, PRF has been the driving force behind the Progeria gene discovery and the first-ever Progeria drug treatment.
 PRF has developed programs and services to aid those affected by Progeria and the scientists who conduct Progeria research.
 Today, PRF is the only non-profit organization solely dedicated to finding treatments and the cure for Progeria.
 PRF is hailed as a prime example of a successful translational research organization, moving from creation, to gene discovery, to first-ever drug treatment in just 13 years.

-More than 80% of PRF’s annual expenses are consistently dedicated to its programs and services – one factor in our achieving a coveted 4-star rating from Charity Navigator four years in a row.
+More than 80% of PRF’s annual expenses are consistently dedicated to its programs and services – one factor in our achieving a coveted 4-star rating from Charity Navigator ten years in a row.

 The support we have received made the Progeria gene discovery, the Progeria clinical trials and all of our other extraordinary progress possible.
 With the help of current and new supporters, we will win this race against time and find treatments and the cure for these special children.
 Moreover, Progeria treatment discoveries may also help millions with heart disease and the entire aging population.